zhou-yg/tarat/doc/en/API List/Introdution.md

 order: 0
 ---

-# indrodution
+# Indrodution

 Welcome to the tarat documention!

-Tarat is a meta framework for speeding up your development and our core announce is "do not repeat yourself"
+Tarat is a meta framework for speeding up your development

 Follow these steps to completement a markdown-editor application and you'll find it out that building application so easy while working with tarat

+## Getting Started